hajarzaid/hajarzaid.github.io/blogs/blog2.md

 #### Feulner and Clopath (2021)

-They show that in recurrent networks with short-term plasticity, drift tends to lie in the null space of the decoder.
-This helps keep performance stable even as internal activity changes.
-As they put it:
+They show that in recurrent networks with short-term plasticity, drift tends to align with the null space of the decoder.
+This keeps the output stable even as internal activity shifts.
+As they write:

 > *"Our findings give a new perspective, showing that recurrent weight changes do not necessarily lead to change in the neural manifold.
 On the contrary, successful learning is naturally constrained to a common subspace."*

-So the code can shift, but only along directions that do not mess with the output.
-That is the kind of constraint I am trying to make more explicit here.
+In other words, activity can reorganize internally, but only within directions that do not influence the readout.
+The constraint is geometric, not static.

 ---

 #### Kaufman et al. (2014)

-This paper formalizes something very close to what I called a Lipschitz-preserving path.
-They break up neural activity changes into two components:
+This paper formalizes an idea closely related to what I described as Lipschitz-preserving paths.
+They decompose neural activity into directions that do or do not affect the output:

 > *"Formally, any activity changes in output-null dimensions fall in the null space of $W$.
 Conversely, activity changes in output-potent dimensions fall in the row space of $W$."*

-So again, the idea is that the system can move around internally, but it has to do so in a way that does not spill into the directions that affect behavior.
-The row space is where it gets risky.
+The system is free to move in directions that are invisible to the decoder.
+But movement along directions that project onto the readout must be carefully controlled.
+Those are the directions where changes actually show up downstream.

 ---

 #### Rokni et al. (2007), Druckmann and Chklovskii (2012), Ajemian et al. (2013), Singh et al. (2019)

-A lot of theoretical work has pointed to this same structure.
-Drift can happen, but as long as it stays in dimensions orthogonal to coding dimensions, the readout still works.
-This has been called drift in a "null coding space":
+Several theoretical studies have converged on the idea that stable readout is possible if drift occurs in dimensions orthogonal to coding dimensions.
+This is often described as drift within a “null coding space”:

 > *"Theoretical work has proposed that a consistent readout of a representation can be achieved if drift in neural activity patterns occurs in dimensions of population activity that are orthogonal to coding dimensions — in a 'null coding space' (Rokni et al., 2007; Druckmann and Chklovskii, 2012; Ajemian et al., 2013; Singh et al., 2019).
 This can be facilitated by neural representations that consist of low-dimensional dynamics distributed over many neurons...
 Redundancy could therefore permit substantial reconfiguration of tuning in single cells without disrupting neural codes (Druckmann and Chklovskii, 2012)."*

-Then later they go further and say:
+They go further:

 > *"We show that drift is systematically constrained far above chance, facilitating a linear weighted readout of behavioral variables."*